 During the last 25 years, José Augusto Abreu had the opportunity to work with standards and conformity assessment programs, both in the operational and strategic level and at international and national level.
 José Augusto’s experience comprises quality and safety and also the environment, ecolabelling, and sustainability.
 During these years he worked on several projects and initiatives, including many in the tourism sector.
 José Augusto worked for standards bodies, certification bodies, accreditation bodies, NGOs, governments and private enterprises.
 He is a civil engineer and holds a master in civil engineering.
 He lives in Niterói, Rio de Janeiro, Brazil.

-Lisa has been involved with various sustainable tourism standards in southern Africa over the past decade, including national standards for South Africa (SANS1162:2011) and Mauritius (MS165:2014), Eco Awards Namibia, Egypt’s Green Star Hotel Standard, and Fair Trade Tourism including the development of their specific criteria for responsible volunteering and captive wildlife ‘attractions’.
-She also participated in the pilot phase of the GSTC’s criteria from 2010-2011 and facilitated a related workshop for African sustainable tourism certification schemes.
+Lisa has been involved with various sustainable tourism standards in Africa over the past decade such as national standards for South Africa (SANS1162:2011) and Mauritius (MS165:2014), Eco Awards Namibia, Egypt’s Green Star Hotel Standard, and Fair Trade Tourism including the development of their specific criteria for responsible volunteering and captive wildlife ‘attractions’.
+She also participated in the GSTC criteria pilot from 2010-2011 and facilitated a related workshop for African sustainable tourism certification schemes.
 Lisa is well known for her role in capacity building and technical training in the implementation of more sustainable operations and management systems with the private sector, DMOs, and various levels of government.
-She consults through Levelle Perspectives, is an Associate Member of Better Tourism Africa, and has been a member of the Sustainable Tourism Certification Alliance Africa since its inception, most recently as Chairperson of its working group on Standards and Best Practice.
-Lisa holds an MA Distinction in Environment, Development & Policy from the University of Sussex and calls Cape Town, South Africa, “home”.
+She consults through Utopia Africa and is a recognized auditor/advisor for Green Destinations, Travelife for Tour Operators and Fair Trade Tourism.
+She holds an MA Distinction in Environment, Development & Policy from the University of Sussex and calls Namibia “home”.

 Nicola Koschel serves on the Accreditation Panel on behalf of WWF.
 She is an independent tourism consultant based in Germany with a focus on the sustainable development and environmental management of tourism.
 After graduating from a BBA in Tourism Management and Consultancy (NHTV-NL) she obtained a Master in Sustainable Tourism Management (HNEE-DE).
 Since 2007 Nicola has worked with and for NGOs, specialist researchers, federal ministries, the German Development Cooperation, the European Commission as well as by order of renowned consultancy firms.
 Her work portfolio involves product and destination development, feasibility studies, project evaluation, consumer market research, design of appropriate marketing strategies and the organization of study trips, tourism awards, and conferences.
 She is also a member of GSTC’s International Standards Working Group.